-Prerequisite: Admission to the Teacher Education Program and SPED 3100 and SPED 3300

-Largely field-based, this course focuses on the design and delivery of developmentally appropriate instruction in language arts, mathematics, science, social studies, the arts, health, and physical education in grades P-12 for students with exceptionalities.
-This includes meeting the student's physical, medical, social, emotional and communication needs as well as their academic requirements.
-Topics to be addressed include group and individual learning environments, behavior management techniques, appropriate utilization of technology, placement options and alternatives, and instructional strategies.
-Working in coordination and collaboration with the home, general education teachers, related service providers, and community organizations and agencies will be a focus in terms of identifying, designing, and delivering appropriate academic and non-academic accommodations and interventions for students of all backgrounds.
-Under the supervision of a qualified classroom teacher, candidates will learn to plan and implement developmentally appropriate and culturally inclusive instruction based on knowledge of individual students, the community, and the curriculum goals.
-Candidates will demonstrate an understanding of the fundamental concepts of each discipline as well as a developing ability to translate this knowledge into meaningful learning experiences for exceptional students through the design, delivery, and evaluation of lessons.
+Prerequisite: Admission to the Teacher Education Program; SPED 3100; SPED 3300 as well as their academic requirements.
+Topics to be addressed include group and individual learning environments, behavior management techniques, appropriate utilization of technology, placement options and alternatives and instructional strategies.
+Working in coordination and collaboration with the home, general education teachers, related service providers and community organizations and agencies will be a focus in terms of identifying, designing and delivering appropriate academic and non-academic accommodations and interventions for students of all backgrounds.
+Under the supervision of a qualified classroom teacher, candidates will learn to plan and implement developmentally appropriate and culturally inclusive instruction based on knowledge of individual students, the community and the curriculum goals.
+Candidates will demonstrate an understanding of the fundamental concepts of each discipline as well as a developing ability to translate this knowledge into meaningful learning experiences for exceptional students through the design, delivery and evaluation of lessons.
 This course will also explore the roles and responsibilities of other professionals in classroom instruction and prepare candidates to plan and direct collaborative instruction.